Terranigma: Gameplay

 Ark fights enemies in the first dungeon area.

 The game keeps a top-down perspective view of the world and utilizes an action-based real-time battle system that allows the player to perform different techniques depending on whether the protagonist is running, jumping, attacking, or using a combination of these three actions.
 Each attack is meant for dealing more damage to certain kinds of enemies, though in most cases there is little to no difference regardless of the technique used.
 Projectiles launched at Ark can be blocked by the guard technique, which is otherwise ineffective against melee attacks.

 With each victory, experience points are gained, increasing the protagonist's level and his maximum hit points, strength, defense, and luck.
 Slain enemies sometimes leave behind gems which can be used to buy weapons, armors, healing items, and spells.
 There are no magic points in the game; all spells take the form of one-time use items instead.
 The player must collect Magirocks and take them to a magic shop to have them transformed into magic rings and summon medals.
 Those items are used up when casting the corresponding spell and then turn back to Magirocks which may be exchanged for new spells again.
 Upon defeating bosses and completing miscellaneous tasks, new types of magic become available.

-Synopsis
+Plot

 Setting and characters

-In Terranigma, the planet is portrayed as a hollow sphere (though the map in the game is mathematically a torus) that has both an external and internal face.
+In Terranigma, the planet is portrayed as a hollow sphere that has both an external and internal face.
 Since the beginning of the Earth, the external Lightside, the surface world, stood for growth whereas the internal Darkside, the underworld, represented decline.
 Over the course of billions of years, these two forces came to be called God and Devil.
 Regardless of this inner antagonism, rapid progress took root and primitive life forms evolved to plants, animals, and humans.
 Technology and industry further expanded civilization, but the fight between God and the Devil was still taking place, more fiercely than ever.
-The conflict culminated in a final battle in Antarctica, on the surface world, but neither of the two forces was victorious.
+The conflict culminated in a final battle in Antarctica on the surface world, where neither of the two forces was victorious.
 The continents of the surface world submerged into the sea and the underworld was sealed away.